openstate/open-cultuur-data/INSTALL.rst

    $ sudo docker exec -it docker_c-ocd-app_1 bash
    $ kill -9 `ps aux | grep celery | awk '{print $2}'`

+Make sure to check ``open-cultuur-data/log/celery.err`` when extracting a new source.
+This log file will most likely contain useful information if anything goes wrong.

 Backup and restore
 ==================